scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 Default: ``False``

-Enables stats that indicate which requested fields come directly from :ref:`zyte-api-extract`.
+Enables stats that indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zyte-api-extract`.

 If for any request no page object class is used to override